Auburn vs. USC: Sportsbook promo codes, odds, spread, over/under - December 17

 Auburn vs. USC Odds, Spread, Over/Under

-See the odds, spread and over/under for this matchup on different sportsbooks.
+Here's a look at the odds, spread and over/under for this matchup listed on multiple sportsbooks.

 |Favorite